dh-notes/pandoc-workflow/sample.md

 # Case 2: Working with Bibliographies

 In this scenario, we will use Zotero to export our bibliographic references as BibTex files, and call those formatted citations in our project document using simple @tags, or "citation keys."
 [BibTex](http://www.bibtex.org/) is a plain text format for listing references.
 Though this export process can be automated using Robin Wilson's [AutoZotBib](http://rtwilson.com/academic/autozotbib) plugin (which provides the option to edit the default format of those citation keys), we will be covering a project-by-project model here.

+If you are not using a reference manger like Endnote or Zotero, you should.
+Zotero slots into the free software toolkit much better than most of its for-profit competitors.
+Like Pandoc, it was created by the academic community, which welcomes efforts to extend the tool's functionality.
+Most modern reference managers are able to export bibliographies in BibTeX (.bib) format, which, being plain text and human-readible, complies with our stated principles.
+We will return to bibliographies in Case 2 of the tutorial.

 Open Zotero (standalone or Firefox plugin version) and navigate to the folder containing the references you would like to use in your project.
 Click the settings wheel and select "export."
 Select BibTex, and save the resulting .bib file to the same directory containing your project.
 Let's call it "project.bib" for simplicity's sake.